-PS-like phenotypes induced by the abnormalities of hematopoiesis and iron metabolisms in livers of late-stage embryos carrying \geq 50% Δ mtDNA were the main clinical features, but it is unclear why a half of the neonates carrying \geq 50% Δ mtDNA died early.
+PS-like phenotypes induced by the abnormalities of hematopoiesis and iron metabolisms in livers of late-stage embryos carrying \geq 50% Δ mtDNA were the main clinical features, but it is unclear why a half of the neonates carrying $\geq 50\%$ Δ mtDNA died early.
 There are several possible explanations for this phenomenon.
-The first is that the pups might have suffered acute oxidative stress because newborns and infants are particularly prone to oxidative stress (Saugstad 2005).
-Newborns and infants have reduced antioxidant defense mechanisms as well as high levels of free iron, which are required for the Fenton reaction (Saugstad 2005); approximately 20% neonates died on day 1 after birth even in wild-type B6 mice (Figure 1, B and C).
-Because neonates carrying \geq 50% Δ mtDNA in their tails possessed iron deposits in liver (Figure 3F), the high level of iron could promote the Fenton reaction, resulting in additional oxidative stress when the neonates are exposed to a high oxygen concentration after delivery (Singer and Muhlfeld 2007).
-Another possibility was that abnormalities in metabolic adaptation to the aerobic condition just after birth might cause frequent early death in mito-miceA.
+The first is that the pups might have suffered acute oxidative stress, because newborns and infants are particularly prone to oxidative stress (Saugstad.
+2005).
+Newborns and infants have reduced antioxidant defense mechanisms as well as high levels of free iron, which are required for the Fenton reaction (Saugstad.
+2005); approximately 20% neonates died on day 1 after birth even in wild-type B6 mice (Figure 2, A and B).
+Since neonates carrying \geq 50% Δ mtDNA in their tails possessed iron deposits in liver (Figure 7), the high level of iron could promote the Fenton reaction, resulting in additional oxidative stress when the neonates are exposed to a high oxygen concentration after delivery (Singer and Muhlfeld.
+2007).
+Another possibility was that abnormalities in metabolic adaptation to the aerobic condition just after birth might cause frequent early death in mito-mice Δ .
 Anaerobic glycolysis is the major source of cellular ATP in fetal tissues.
-In cells with mitochondrial respiration defects as the result of pathogenic mutant mtDNAs, glycolysis is enhanced as a compensatory mechanism to maintain ATP levels.
+In cells with mitochondrial respiration defects due to pathogenic mutant mtDNAs, glycolysis is enhanced as a compensatory mechanism to maintain ATP levels.
 Therefore, AmtDNA might not demonstrate its pathogenicity in various cells during embryogenesis.
-Supporting this notion, we observed only rare incidents of embryonic lethality in mito-mice Δ .
+Supporting this notion, I observed only rare incidents of embryonic lethality in mito-miceA.
 After birth, neonates carrying Δ mtDNA have to change from anaerobic to aerobic energy metabolism in various cells as soon as possible, but they would find this process difficult due to their systemic and chronic mitochondrial respiration defects.

-In summary, our model mouse study showed that a single AmtDNA molecule has a pathogenic potential to cause PS-like and KSS-like phenotypes at early and middle life, respectively, and also suggested that difference in threshold for tolerance to accumulation of AmtDNA in affected tissues between young infants and adults was a possible reason for the onset of disease phenotypes in mito-mice Δ .
-In addition, dynamics of AmtDNA load in affected tissues well correlated with the transition of disease phenotypes in mito-miceA.
-At this sage, we considered that decreased proportion of AmtDNA in peripheral blood and liver from young infants carrying >50% AmtDNA was important to recover from PS-like phenotypes.
-However, we could not rule out a possibility that the decreased proportion of AmtDNA in affected tissues was a result by which young infants carrying >50% ∆mtDNA recovered from PS-like phenotypes.
-Therefore, biological and clinical significance of AmtDNA dynamics associating with changes of disease phenotypes remains to be answered.
+In summary, my model mouse study showed that a single Δ mtDNA molecule has a pathogenic potential to cause PS-like and KSS-like phenotypes at early and middle life, respectively, and also suggested that difference in threshold for tolerance to accumulation of Δ mtDNA in affected tissues between young infants and adults is a possible reason for the onset of disease phenotypes in mito-mice Δ .
+In addition, dynamics of Δ mtDNA load in affected tissues well correlated with the transition of disease phenotypes in mito-mice Δ .
+Considering that preferential accumulation of pathogenic mutant mtDNAs has been reported in some cases of cancer, diabetes, neurodegenerative diseases, and aging, the dynamics of pathogenic mtDNAs in affected tissues would cause a wide variety of mutant mtDNA-based disorders.
+Therefore, I believe that my findings will be of great interest in the field of genetics and medical sciences.